 The fair values of purchased intangibles were determined using the valuation methodology deemed to be the most appropriate for each type of asset being valued.
-The customer relationships and backlog valuation used the excess earnings approach and the non-compete agreement and seller agreements valuations used the with and without approach.
+The customer relationships and backlog valuation used the excess earnings approach and the non-compete agreement and seller agreements valuations used the with-and-without approach.
 The supplier relationship and intellectual property valuations used the replacement cost approach.

-The intangible assets will be amortized using a combination of straight-line and accelerated methods based on the expected cash flows from the assets, over a weighted average useful life of two years from the date of acquisition.
-Future amortization of approximately \$19.5 million of purchased intangibles is not expected to be deductible for tax purposes.
+The intangible assets are being amortized using a combination of straight-line and accelerated methods based on the expected cash flows from the assets, over a weighted average useful life of two years from the date of acquisition.
+Future amortization of purchased intangibles is not deductible for tax purposes.